Crisis of the Roman Republic: Political violence

 Tiberius Gracchus' younger brother Gaius Gracchus, who later was to win repeated office to the tribunate so to pass similarly expansive reforms, would be killed by similar violence.
 Consul Lucius Opimius was empowered by the senate to use military force (including a number of foreign mercenaries from Crete) in a state of emergency declared so to kill Gaius Gracchus, Marcus Fulvius Flaccus and followers.
 While the citizens killed in the political violence were not declared enemies, it showed clearly that the aristocracy believed violence was a "logical and more effective alternative to political engagement, negotiation, and compromise within the parameters set by existing norms".

-Further political violence emerged in the sixth consulship of Gaius Marius, a famous general, known to us as 100 BC.
+Further political violence emerged in 100 BC during the sixth consulship of a famous general known to us Gaius Marius.
 Marius had been consul consecutively for some years by this point, owing to the immediacy of the Cimbrian War.
 These consecutive consulships violated Roman law, which mandated a decade between consulships, further weakening the primarily norms-based constitution.
 Returning to 100 BC, large numbers of armed gangs—perhaps better described as militias—engaged in street violence.
 A candidate for high office, Gaius Memmius, was also assassinated.
 Marius was called upon as consul to suppress the violence, which he did, with significant effort and military force.
 (Note: Flower notes that ironically, while Marius was able to defeat immense armies of Germanic invaders and was hailed with transgiving, triumphs, and other honours, he would retire (shortly) from politics in the 90s BC as a failure for his inability to handle the increasingly violence and anarchic politics of the republic.)
 His landless legionaries also affected voting directly, as while they could not vote themselves for failing to meet property qualifications, they could intimidate those who could.